Jan Jongbloed

 Jan Jongbloed (Note: The phrase Jan Jongbloed is pronounced /nl/.
 The words in isolation are pronounced /nl/ and /nl/.)
 (25 November 1940 – 30 August 2023) was a Dutch professional footballer who played as a goalkeeper.
-He played for the Netherlands national team, having represented the country at the 1974 and 1978 FIFA World Cups, where the Oranje finished as runners-up in both cases.
+He played for the Netherlands national team, having represented the country at the 1974 and 1978 FIFA World Cups, where the Oranje finished as runners-up in both tournaments.

 Club career

 Born in Amsterdam, Jongbloed played for DWS (then rebranded as FC Amsterdam), Roda JC and Go Ahead Eagles.
 He played a total amount of 717 professional games, and made the second-highest number of appearances in the history of the Eredivisie, behind only Pim Doesburg.

 Jongbloed retired in 1986, at the age of 45, due to a heart attack he had suffered during an official match between Go Ahead Eagles and HFC Haarlem.
 After his retirement from playing, he worked as a football coach.